 After the blepharoplasty, you may temporarily experience bruises, swelling, numbness, itching, redness, watery eyes and photophobia.
 Permanent visible scars may develop in the bend line of the upper eyelids and/or under the edge of the lower eyelids.
 A semi-seated position preferably on the back and cold compresses on the treated sites over the bandage are recommended.
 Apply eye ointment over the stitches and, after healing, on the scars as needed.
 It may take several weeks before the swelling disappears completely.
 After a blepharoplasty, return to normal activity is usually possible within 4 – 7 weeks.
-You can read in 1 – 2 days.I am interested in
+You can read in 1 – 2 days.Order

 The price depends on the scope and complexity of the procedure and it includes the following: